 Cleaned ballast and new ballast are returned to the track layer-by-layer.
 A dynamic track stabilizer homogenises every single layer.

-The machine system of the RM 900 HD-100 combines several stages of work such as excavating, cleaning or returning the ballast to the track and performing the first stabilisation pass.
+The machine system of the RM 900 HD-100 combines several stages of work such as excavating, cleaning or returning the ballast to the track and performing the first stabilization pass.

-The next work stages are the supply of new ballast, two tamping passes, dynamic track stabilisation and adjustment of the overhead line.
+The next work stages are the supply of new ballast, two tamping passes, dynamic track stabilization and adjustment of the overhead line.

 Clearance for the maximum line speed of 300 km/h can be given after de-stressing the track and after the final lifting and lining.
 For this purpose, the rails are cut to a certain length to release the stresses caused during maintenance.
 Then, the rails are joined again to form continuously welded track.